awsdocs/amazon-eks-user-guide/doc_source/eks-add-ons.md

 ### Amazon EBS CSI driver<a name="add-ons-aws-ebs-csi-driver"></a>
 + **Name** – `aws-ebs-csi-driver`
 + **Description** – A Kubernetes Container Storage Interface \(CSI\) plugin that provides Amazon EBS storage for your cluster\.
 + **Required IAM permissions** – This add\-on utilizes the [IAM roles for service accounts](iam-roles-for-service-accounts.md#iam-roles-for-service-accounts.title) capability of Amazon EKS\.
 The permissions in the [https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEBSCSIDriverPolicy.html](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEBSCSIDriverPolicy.html) AWS managed policy are required\.
 You can create an IAM role and attach the managed policy to it with the following command\.
 Replace `my-cluster` with the name of your cluster and `AmazonEKS_EBS_CSI_DriverRole` with the name for your role\.
 This command requires that you have [https://eksctl.io](https://eksctl.io) installed on your device\.
-If you need to use a different tool or you need to use a custom [KMS key](https://aws.amazon.com/kms/) for encryption, see [Creating the Amazon EBS CSI driver IAM role](csi-iam-role.md)\.
+If you need to use a different tool or you need to use a custom [KMS key](https://aws.amazon.com/kms/) for encryption, see [Create an Amazon EBS CSI driver IAM role](csi-iam-role.md)\.

   ```
   eksctl create iamserviceaccount \